 - Cook Islands - Republic of Cuba

-- European Union - Kingdom of Denmark in respect of
+- Kingdom of Denmark - Republic of Korea

 Cooperating non-Contracting Parties (CNCPs) are:

 Colombia, France (Territories), Republic of Liberia, Republic of Panama, Republic of Peru and United States of America.